BMP-1: Protection issues

 The BMP-1 had significant shortcomings in its protection scheme, which only became obvious during the Soviet–Afghan War.
 It seats its driver and commander in a tandem layout, on the left side of the hull front, alongside the diesel engine.
 When an antitank mine hits the BMP-1s left track, the explosion usually destroyed one to three left side roadwheels, penetrated the bottom, and killed or seriously wounded both the driver and the commander, which caused painful losses of specialist personnel in the Soviet Army.
 Drivers laid sandbags on the bottom of their compartment in an effort to protect themselves against possible mine attack.
 The same kind of explosion under the right track was much less dramatic for the driver and the commander, who remained relatively safe.

-The experience of Yom Kippur War and Soviet–Afghan War showed that the armored hull of the BMP-1 cannot withstand hits of 12.7-mm bullets on the sides, and the hit of an anti-tank grenade RPG, as a rule, caused the vehicle to ignite, followed by an explosion of ammunition.
+The experience of Yom Kippur War and Soviet–Afghan War showed that the armored hull of the BMP-1 cannot withstand hits of 12.7-mm bullets on the sides, and the hit of an anti-tank rocket-propelled grenade (RPG), as a rule, caused the vehicle to ignite, followed by an explosion of ammunition.

 If the vehicle hit a tilt-rod antitank mine, its steeply sloped lower front glacis plate allowed the mine's arming rod to tilt with little resistance until the mine was well under the chassis.
 When it eventually detonated, the blast was usually sufficient to kill or badly wound the driver and the commander.
 From 1982, the Soviet 40th Army in Afghanistan began to receive improved BMP-1Ds (the so-called "Afghan" variant), which, among other improvements, included an additional armored plate under the driver's and commander's stations.
 This situation was addressed in the later BMP-2 design, where the commander shares the two-man turret with the gunner.
 The driver's and engine compartments could be equipped with additional bottom armor for improved protection against landmines filled with up to 2.5 kg of explosives.

 There is a protection issue concerning the reloading of the 9M14 "Malyutka" and 9M14M "Malyutka-M" ATGMs in NBC conditions, because doing it through the small hatch from inside the vehicle would negate whatever protection the fighting compartment's NBC protection suite gave.